Advertisement

 The Oil dipstick is usually a long metal piece insulated with a yellow, red, or orange circular plastic at the edge.

-Depending on the car brand, Oil dipsticks are made up of dots, holes, inscriptions, or lines to show oil levels.
+Depending on the car brand, Oil dipsticks show oil levels by using dots, holes, inscriptions, or lines.

 You can refer to your manual guide if you are confused about locating the Oil dipstick.
 However, they’re mainly located close to the engine bay.